abonello/project_5/README.md

     python manage.py makemigrations
     python manage.py migrate
     ```
+8. Go to the admin panel and in the Products table create a product called 500 Coins.
+Write some text as description.
+Select an image (not important which as I have hard coded this from the static/img folder).
+Give it a price.
+I used €200.

-8. You will need to set up some environment variables.
+9. You will need to set up some environment variables.
 Follow the instructions for your chosen deployment platform.
     * DATABASE_URL - your database url
     * EMAIL_ADDRESS_WEBADMIN - your admin email address
     * EMAIL_HOST_WEBADMIN - your email host